louischan/simplewhite/README.md

 This is a fork version for https://github.com/louischan/simplewhite, just for those who are facing search logo problems on newtab page.
 I deleted all codes about searchbox on newtab page.
+Now it still have some problem with nightly(forget and apps have no icon).

 # Simple White